Australia–China relations: Since 2020

+As of 2025, Chinese investment in Australia is primarily in the resources sector and predominantly mining-related.

 In March 2020 during the COVID-19 pandemic, Australia brought in new rules to scrutinise foreign takeovers of Australian companies, after MPs in the Australian Parliament expressed concerns that companies impacted by the pandemic-induced economic slowdown would become vulnerable to buyouts by state-owned enterprises in authoritarian regimes including China.
 In April 2020, Australian Border Force intercepted faulty masks and other personal protective equipment kits that had been imported from China to help stop the spread of coronavirus.

 Relations deteriorated further in May 2020 after Australia called for an independent investigation into the initial coronavirus outbreak in China, with Prime Minister Scott Morrison suggesting that WHO needed tough "weapons inspector" powers to investigate the cause of the outbreak.
 On 12 May 2020, China banned import of beef from four Australian beef processing firms, constituting about 35% of Australia's beef exports to China.
 A spokesman for China's foreign ministry said that the ban was to "secure the health and safety of Chinese consumers" before adding China's criticism against Australia's pursuit of an investigation into the origins COVID-19, which was first discovered in China.
 The spokesman, Zhao Lijian, denied that the two issues were connected.

 From 19 May 2020, China instituted an 80% tariff on barley imports from Australia.
 China stated the tariffs were the culmination of multi-year Chinese investigations into dumping and government subsidies.
 The Australian government and the industry strongly rejected China's findings.
 The previous week, China had unfrozen barley imports from the United States.
 Annual estimates (dated around 2017–2018) state China grows less than 2 e6t of barley per year and imports about 9 e6t of barley annually.
 Australia grows about 9 e6t per year, three times as much as the entire US.